ReproNim/reproman/docs/source/sandbox/packages.rst

 package managers (pip, conda, npm) to then run and build upon the base packages.

-The fundamental challenge of NICEMAN's "trace" ability is to identify and record the package managers, distributions, and packages from the files used in an experiment.
-Then to "create" an environment, NICEMAN needs to reinstall the packages from the specification (ideally matching as many properties, such as version, architecture, size, and hash as possible).
+The fundamental challenge of ReproMan's "trace" ability is to identify and record the package managers, distributions, and packages from the files used in an experiment.
+Then to "create" an environment, ReproMan needs to reinstall the packages from the specification (ideally matching as many properties, such as version, architecture, size, and hash as possible).

 Package Management and Environment Configuration
 ------------------------------------------------

-Here we discuss package managers and key distributions that NICEMAN should cover (and list other potential package managers to consider)
+Here we discuss package managers and key distributions that ReproMan should cover (and list other potential package managers to consider)

 OS Package Managers